 If your dog is unlucky enough to develop PTEG, your vet will probably recommend surgery to suture the gland back in place.

-Dry eye is also known as KCS.
+Dry eye is also known as KCS, Keratoconjunctivitis Sicca.

-It is a condition where your pet's eyes don't produce enough tears to lubricate the eyeball, and his eyes become dry and irritated as a result.
+It's a condition where your pet's eyes don't produce enough tears to lubricate the eyeball, and his eyes become dry and irritated as a result.

 Dry eyes can lead to infections, injured corneas and, in severe cases, blindness.